Homelessness in Canada: Alberta

 In 2007 Calgary's Pathways to Housing campaign included the opening of the Alex By 2013 Calgary's Pathways to Housing had 150 individuals in scatter site homes.
 The Alex Pathways to Housing uses the Housing First model, but it also uses Assertive Community Treatment (ACT), an integrated approach to healthcare where clients access a team of "nurses, mental health specialists, justice specialists and substance abuse specialists."
 Director Sue Fortune is committed to the 10 Year Plan To End Homelessless in the Calgary Region.
 Fortune reported that the Housing First approach resulted in a 66 percent decline in days hospitalized (from one year prior to intake compared to one year in the program), a 38 percent decline in times in emergency room, a 41 percent decline in EMS events, a 79 percent decline in days in jail and a 30 percent decline in police interactions.

+As of September 2022, Calgary reported a total of 2,782 individuals experiencing homelessness, representing a 4% decrease compared to 2018.

+As of October 2024, Calgary recorded 6,701 service requests through 311 regarding homeless encampments, marking a 24% increase compared to the first nine months of 2023 and nearly seven times the number reported in 2018.
+Additionally, an underground tunnel encampment was discovered during the same year.

 British Columbia

 In 2001, in British Columbia the service and shelter costs of homeless people ranged from $30,000 to $40,000 annually versus $22,000 to $28,000 per year for formerly homeless persons housed in social housing.